 I usually have no trouble causally mentioning that both of my kids were still nursing past age 2, 3, and 4.
 I’m surrounded by many amazing parents who support full-term breastfeeding.
 This time felt a bit different because it was a colleague.
 We hadn’t talked in-depth about our parenting philosophies.
 I felt like I had a professional reputation to uphold, which would be destroyed if I revealed that I was secretly some kind of weird hippie who breastfed her kindergartener (true), makes everything out of hemp, lives in a commune, and brushes her teeth with clay (all false).

 I mumbled something about weaning around age 4 and changed the subject.
 Later that day I googled, “breastfeeding a 5 year old.”
 The result was several “freak show” style stories about mothers breastfeeding older kids, with the titles and articles explicitly or implicitly questioning whether it was healthy or normal practice, and whether the children would be scarred.
 Noticeably absent were stories from mothers themselves who continued to nurse their children beyond infancy and toddlerhood.
-So, I decided to “come out” with my own story of breastfeeding my child until just after her sixth birthday.
+So, I decided to “come out” with my own story of breastfeeding my child she weaned herself.

 Preparing to breastfeed